NuraWu/SQL-exploratory-data-analysis-project/README.md

 # SQL exploratory data analysis project
-Welcome to My SQL data analysis project.
-This is my first project, can't wait to share you guy my work!
+This project will analyzing a business dataset by using SQL Server.
+This is my first project and I can't wait to share you guy my work!

 ## Goal: discover useful insights from customer, product and sales data
 ### 1. 📈 Changes Over Time Analysis